 Connectivity issues with wireless sensors

-Regarding calibration and daily operation, your wireless sensor network must communicate fluently with the gateway, cloud, and managing software.
+Regarding calibration and daily operation, your wireless sensor network must communicate fluently with the gateway, cloud, and management software.
 Getting it all up and running can be challenging.

 Troubles with changing wireless sensors